 There are no active pro-GE (agricultural biotechnology) organizations, with the exception of a few select farmers' organizations and unions that are interested in increasing Russia's grain and oilseeds production.
 In general, the feed trade does not reflect any strong pro- or anti-biotech bias.
+Also recently there have not been any significant public or government campaigns lobbying against the use of GE plant and production.

 The "anti-GMO" preference of Russian consumers can still influence imports of corn and soybeans and their products, especially soybeans and soybean products.
 Public opinion in general reflects a negative attitude toward plant biotechnology.
 However, this negative opinion is seldom reflected in purchasing priorities of the Russian population, which are based on the price of products.
-The present economic situation in Russia (volatile ruble, decreased imports, tight budget, and a decrease of purchasing power of Russian consumers) has resulted in cuts of financing of biotechnology research and development of GE-lines of Russian origin.
-Moreover, the current economic environment has increased consumer demands for cheaper products, meaning that consumers don't necessarily show a preference for non-GE products at the cash register.
+Moreover, the current economic environment has increased consumer demands for cheaper products, meaning consumers are not necessarily willing to pay extra for non-GE products.